salex-org/hmip-rest-api/README.md

 </repositories>
 ```

-After that, you can add a depedency to a SNAPSHOT-Version:
+After that, you can add a dependency to a SNAPSHOT-Version:
 ```xml
 <dependency>
     <groupId>org.salex.hmip</groupId>